Use to find companies where this pattern is active.

 Explanation

 This diagnostic records a co-occurrence of three readings: Dividend Growth Rate (3Y) measures the trailing three-year average annual dividend growth rate.
-An elevated score indicates recent dividend growth at the upper end of the obs scale.
+An elevated score indicates recent dividend growth at the upper end of the observation scale.
 Sensitive to endpoint effects.
 Common Dividends to Free Cash Flow is annual common-dividend distributions divided by free cash flow for the most recent annual period.
 An elevated score indicates dividends consumed a large share of FCF in the latest year — a single-year snapshot.
 Dividend Stress is a composite reading.
 Its firing depends on the underlying weighting; it does not by itself constrain future policy.
 The configuration places past dividend growth alongside present-state FCF-coverage and dividend-stress readings.
 The conventional 'apparent dividend growth vs structural cash strain' framing imputes that the growth is unsustainable or being funded from non-organic sources.
 The underlying formulas measure only the rate, the single-year coverage, and the composite — they do not establish unsustainability or identify the funding source.

 Interpretation